oerzn/Harsh-Portfolio/README.md

 # Harsh's Portfolio

 Welcome to my portfolio!
-This responsive portfolio is built using React and Tailwind CSS, showcasing some of my projects and skills.
+This responsive portfolio website is built using React and Tailwind CSS, showcasing some of my projects and skills.
+Try both devices, compatible to all devices.

 # Deployed at Netlify